szaumoor/ZSTweaks/ZSTweaks/README.md

 Note that this will make the encounter relatively more difficult, obviously.
 Protect your mages: they will likely be targeted and promptly chunked.

-**Component 1583:** Make Kachiko's Wakizashi substantially more unique in description and improve it
+**Component 1583:** Make Kachiko's Wakizashi more unique and add an optional upgrade path for Cespenar

 I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy (see unique_descriptions.md for details).
 For reasons described in the description, it is now called Kachiko's Whisper.
 The following additions are included: